 BMW Concept M4 GTS

 A year after the launch of the BMW M4 Coupe, BMW M GmbH is presenting the BMW Concept M4 GTS an initial preview of a high-performance model to be sold in the US.
 Built to be the ultimate driving machine on the road and race track.
 The car is equipped with the same water injection system as the BMW M4 MotoGP Safety Car.
 This innovative injection system reduces thermal stress on critical parts and raises output and torque.
 The car will feature OLED rear lights.
-This new light source provides flexibility and allows precision of lighting.
+This new light source provides flexibility and allows the precision of lighting.
 More details on the production version will be revealed at a later date.

 Besides the concept cars, BMW also presented the new 7 Series for the US market start.
 The 7 Series Sedan had its official world premiere about 2 months ago.

 The event was held at a private villa in Pebble Beach.
 Unfortunately due to high traffic coming from L.A.
-I missed the official press conference but was able to have a glimpse at the new concept cars and talk to key people involved building and designing these cars.
-Fine food and drinks were provided for the after show.
+I missed the official press conference but was able to have a glimpse at the new concept cars and talk to key people involved in building and designing these cars.
+Fine food and drinks were provided for the after-show.
 With BMW Individual you can customize your car even more and give it your own personal expression.

 The helmet reminds me a little bit about the glasses Mini introduced a little while ago.
 These glasses are available for consumers and hope BMW will offer something similar.

 The amazing 17 Mile Drive is right next door.
-The 17 Mile Drive is a road in Pebble Beach that runs along the coastline and offers some amazing views of the ocean.
+17 Mile Drive is a road in Pebble Beach that runs along the coastline and offers some amazing views of the ocean.
 An important stop along the road should be the Lone Cypress Tree.
 It’s also the landmark of Pebble Beach.